Holidays Calendar for October 8, 2017

 • 1793 Died: John Hancock, American merchant, statesman, politician, and patriot.
 Hancock served as president of the Second Continental Congress.

-• 1754 Died: Henry Fielding, English novelist and playwright, whose best known works include Love in Several Masques, The Modern Husband, Amelia.
+• 1754 Died: Henry Fielding, English novelist and playwright, whose best known works include Love in Several Masques, The Modern Husband, and Amelia.

 • 1600 The Constitution of San Marino was adopted.
 It is widely considered to be the oldest surviving constitution of any sovereign state in the world.